-School field trips often make a pilgrimage to Basking Ridge Presbyterian Church in New Jersey, specifically to the church cemetery where the towering great oak tree stands.
-The children join hands and surround the massive trunk to see how many of them it takes to circle the historic tree.
+School field trips often made a pilgrimage to Basking Ridge Presbyterian Church in New Jersey, specifically to the church cemetery where, until recently, a towering great oak tree stood.
+The children would join hands and surround the massive trunk to see how many of them it took to circle the historic tree.

-More than 100 feet tall, the majestic white oak is thought to be more than 600 years old.
-It is believed to be the oldest white oak in the country, and perhaps the world.
-The tree has withstood war and natural disasters, including Hurricane Sandy.
+More than 100 feet tall, the majestic white oak was thought to be more than 600 years old.
+It was believed to be the oldest white oak in the country, and perhaps the world.
+The tree withstood war and natural disasters, including Hurricane Sandy.
 George Washington is said to have picnicked under its branches and rested there with his troops on several occasions.
-Wedding parties often pose for photos by the tree.
-Visitors stroll through the cemetery grounds, shaded by the oak's branches, which spread more than 150 feet side to side.
+Wedding parties often posed for photos by the tree.
+Visitors strolled through the cemetery grounds, shaded by the oak's branches, which spread more than 150 feet side to side.

 But church administrators have known for several years that something has been amiss with the historic oak.
-It hasn't been greening up the same way each spring, and even with the help of an arborist who has cared for the tree with fertilizer, leaf spray, PH control, watering, pruning and upkeep of the oak's extensive system of cables and limb supports, its health has been declining.
+It hadn't been greening up the same way each spring, and even with the help of an arborist who has cared for the tree with fertilizer, leaf spray, PH control, watering, pruning and upkeep of the oak's extensive system of cables and limb supports, its health declined.

 "This program has no doubt helped extend the life of the tree, but it has not been able to reverse the inevitable aging process that faces all living things," church pastor Dennis Jones wrote in a letter to his congregation.
-"The aging of our oak tree has accelerated over the past 10 to 15 years, culminating in its current condition coming out of the past winter."
+"The aging of our oak tree has accelerated over the past 10 to 15 years."

 For a community that has been defined by the tree’s presence, with oak leaves on every logo connected to the area, the fate of the behemoth weighs heavily.

-Experts aren't sure why the tree is failing to thrive.
+Experts aren't sure why the tree failed to thrive.
 Jones told the Washington Post that he believes it is simply old age.
 White oaks typically live between 200 and 300 years and the Basking Ridge oak has long surpassed that.